TheSpyGeek/procedural-stylization/notes/rapport/plan.md

 ## Stylization

-* talk about how we can do a certain style
+* talk about how can we make a specific style
+* in order to make a specific style the user has to manipulate some parameters:
+    * splat
+        * content (hairs, leaves, paint strokes)
+        * size
+        * orientation
+    * procedural noise
+        * frequency
+        * threshold
+    * gamma blending

+Some examples:

 * realist hair:
     * small point for the noise (Worley)